smart-edge-open/specs/openness_releasenotes.md

 - Further optimized the Kubernetes based deployment by supporting multiple Flavors
 - Network edge installation time is optimized using pre-built Docker images
 - cAdvisor occasional failure issue is resolved
+- "Traffic rule creation: cannot parse filled and cleared fields" in Legacy OnPremises is fixed
+- Issue fixed when removing Edge Node from Controller when its offline and traffic policy is configured or app deployed

 ## OpenNESS - 20.12
 - Known issue with Pod that uses hugepage get stuck in terminating state on deletion hs been fixed after upgrading to Kubernetes 1.19.3